omundy/learn-javascript/topics/data/data.md

 ## Tips for writing code using APIs

-When you use remote data it adds additional latency and points where problems can occur:
+Using remote data adds latency and points where problems can occur:

-- There are more points where things can fail.
-    - Make sure your requests work in the browser or Postman
+- Start with a tool that makes it easy to see what is returned.
+For example, test that your requests work in the browser or Postman
-- Save sample responses (test data) locally so you can develop your application without bumping into a rate limit.
+- Save sample responses (test data) locally to develop your application without bumping into a rate limit.
-- APIs introduce latency so use asynchronous programming (`async`/`await`, promises, etc.)
+- **APIs introduce latency** so use asynchronous programming (`async`/`await`, promises, etc.)
-- Many APIs use rate limiting to prevent abuse.
+- Many APIs use **rate limiting** to prevent abuse.
 They identify your requests using your key.

-Start with a tool that makes it easy to see what is returned: